On quantization and the classical variational principle for the metric mean dimension: Main results

 We observe that, in general, the maximum in \eqref{eq:vpQ} cannot be replaced by the supremum over the space of ergodic measures.
-Indeed, we discuss in Section~\ref{se:proofD} an example of a compact metric space $(X_0,d_0)$ and a homeomorphism $T_0\colon X_0 \to X_0$ for which
+Indeed, in Section~\ref{se:proofD} we discuss an example of a compact metric space $(X_0,d_0)$ and a homeomorphism $T_0\colon X_0 \to X_0$ for which

 By Theorem~\ref{teo:QD}$(a)$, for any $F \in \cD$ and $D \in \{W_p\colon p \in [1,+\infty)\}\cup \{LP\}$ we have